 Calendula makes a great companion plant in veggie gardens.
 It attracts bees which aids pollination, repels whiteflies from tomatoes and lures aphids away from beans.
 It also attracts beneficial insects, including ladybirds, lacewings and hoverflies, which prey on aphids.

 And I have to mention a gorgeous legend - it is said that is a young woman walks barefoot on the petals of calendula she'll understand the language of birds.
 How lovely is that!?

-Archeus products that contain Calendula: Breast Balm, Botanic Repair Balm, Calendula Plant Essence, Calendula & Gotu Kola Skin Repair Cream, Calendula & Sandalwood Intensive Facial Serum, Supernatural Tattoo Aftercare, Vitality Tea,
+Archeus products that contain Calendula: Naturally Feminine Balm, Botanic Repair Balm, Calendula Plant Essence, Calendula & Gotu Kola Skin Repair Cream, Calendula & Sandalwood Intensive Facial Serum, Supernatural Tattoo Aftercare, After Laser Balm.

 We make all our products by hand in small batches to ensure freshness and to reduce waste.
 You can order online or find Archeus products at selected New Zealand outlets.
 We ship internationally.